Yoo Yeon-seok: Early life

-Yoo was born as Ahn Yeon-seok on April 11, 1984, in Seoul, South Korea.
-In his junior year in high school, Yoo decided to take up acting and followed his brother, who was studying another year to enter university, to Seoul and they lived together near the district of Samseong-dong.
+Yoo was born as Ahn Yeon-seok on April 11, 1984, in Seoul, South Korea as a son of professor of engineering.
+In his junior year in high school, Yoo decided to take up acting and followed his older brother, who was preparing for the college entrance exams, to Seoul and they lived together near the district of Samseong-dong.

-While taking acting classes, Yoo met a friend who would later work on the costume staff of film director Park Chan-wook.
-Remembering that he resembled actor Yoo Ji-tae, he gave him a call about auditioning for a role.
-Without having to pass out his resume, he made his acting debut as Yoo Ji-tae's younger counterpart in the acclaimed 2003 film Oldboy.
+While taking acting classes, Yoo landed his first role by chance after meeting a friend who would later work on the costume staff of film director Park Chan-wook for the film Oldboy.
+He auditioned for a role on the recommendation of the friend and was immediately cast as the younger version of Yoo Ji-tae's character due to their resemblance.

-Upon graduation from Sejong University with a degree in Film Arts, he resumed his acting career in 2008 and began using his agency's recommendation stage name, Yoo Yeon-seok.
+After appearing in Oldboy, Yoo enlisted in the Republic of Korea Air Force for mandatory military service and began undergraduate studies at Sejong University.
+Upon graduation from Sejong University with a degree in Film Arts, he resumed his acting career in 2008, appearing in the plays In The Burning Darkness and Understudy.
+He also began using his agency's recommended stage name, Yoo Yeon-seok.

 Career

 2008–2012: Career beginnings

 After an extended hiatus from acting, Yoo made his return in the medical drama General Hospital 2.

 Yoo took on supporting roles on television, such as the haughty student body president in the horror series Soul and more appealing characters in medical drama Midnight Hospital and Tasty Life.
-But Yoo received his best reviews yet for playing a sensitive ex-boyfriend searching for his child in indie Re-encounter.
+But Yoo received his best reviews yet for playing a sensitive ex-boyfriend searching for his child in the independent film Re-encounter.

-Soon after he became known to mainstream audiences as the rich and spoiled antagonist in the box office hit melodramas Architecture 101, and A Werewolf Boy.
+Soon after, Yoo became known to mainstream audiences as the rich and spoiled antagonist in the box office hit melodramas Architecture 101, and A Werewolf Boy.
 He further raised his profile with comedy film Born to Sing, and the fantasy series Gu Family Book.

-2013–present: Rising popularity
+2013–2014: Rising popularity and breakthrough

 Yoo rose to popularity in the nostalgic campus drama Reply 1994 in late 2013.
 Following his breakout year, he was cast in two high-profile films in 2014: Whistle Blower about infamous biotech researcher Hwang Woo-suk, and Joseon-set period drama The Royal Tailor.
 Yoo then appeared in the travel-reality show Youth Over Flowers.